nicholascarey/loomeR/cran-comments.md

 There were no ERRORs or WARNINGs.

 There were 2 NOTEs:
-(only when CMD Check is run in terminal, none in RStudio)
+(only when CMD Check is run in terminal on binary, none in RStudio project)

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Nicholas Carey <nicholascarey@gmail.com>’